bazelbuild/bazel/site/versions/master/docs/external.md

 ```

 Note that running `bazel clean` will not actually delete the external
-directory: to remove all external artifacts, use `bazel clean --expunge`.
+directory.
+To remove all external artifacts, use `bazel clean --expunge`.

 ## Supported types of external dependencies

-There are a few basic types of external dependencies that can be used:
+A few basic types of external dependencies can be used:

 - [Dependencies on other Bazel projects](#bazel-projects)
 - [Dependencies on non-Bazel projects](#non-bazel-projects)